BhaasitaDesiraju/Twitter/README.md

 **Nidhi Sharma - UFID: 68431215**

 ## What's Working
-Twitter Clone has been implemented in Elixir using the actor model with the following functionalities:
+Twitter Clone has been implemented in Elixir using the actor model with the following functionalities.
+Test cases have been added for all the functionalites.

 1. Register account
 2. Send tweets